roakoth/task-tracker-app/README.md

 - Marking a task as completed
 - Deleting a task

-At the end of this tutorial, you will learn how to integrate Astro and Preact in a project, how to share state between your Preact components, and how to render Preact components in an Astro page
+At the end of this tutorial, you will learn how to integrate Astro and Preact in a project, how to share state between your Preact components using nanostores, and how to render Preact components in an Astro page

 ## Steps to be followed